MariePittet/Bayesian_VLSM_R/README.md

 - logBF = [2, inf]         Decisive evidence for alternative hypothesis

  ## Quick note on bVLSM or VLSM on stroke patients
-I would caution against conducting VLSM analyses on samples composed exclusively of stroke patients.
-This is due to a fundamental anatomical issue related to stroke pathology: most occlusions occur near the Circle of Willis—the main arterial network supplying the brain from its ventral surface (Sperber & Karnath, 2015).
-As a result, when regions of interest are located more dorsally, VLSM may misleadingly highlight areas that are anatomically upstream from the functionally relevant site.
-For example, in the case of the most common type of stroke—the middle cerebral artery (MCA) stroke—VLSM may incorrectly associate early arterial territories such as the primary auditory cortex (Heschl's gyrus) with sensorimotor deficits, whereas in reality, it is the parietal regions irrigated later along the MCA that are causally involved.
+I recommend caution when conducting voxel-based lesion-symptom mapping (VLSM) on samples composed exclusively of stroke patients.
+This caution stems from a fundamental anatomical issue tied to stroke pathology: most vascular occlusions occur near the Circle of Willis — the central arterial hub supplying the brain from its ventral surface (Sperber & Karnath, 2015).
+Because of this, lesions often originate in proximal arterial territories and extend to more distal regions.
+When the function of interest lies in dorsal regions (e.g., parietal cortex), VLSM may falsely implicate upstream areas — not because they are causally related to the behavior, but because they are simply part of the same vascular tree.
+This goes beyond the usual concerns about lesion coverage or lesion dependence: even with sufficient coverage, VLSM can produce misleading statistical associations along the entire arterial path leading to the functionally relevant region.
+For example, a sensorimotor variable that depends on parietal cortex function may result in significant VLSM hits in more ventral regions like Heschl's gyrus — simply because those regions are commonly affected in MCA strokes and co-occur with damage to the true site.
+Think of these proximal regions as the office manager who gets all the credit while the real work is done upstream — by the parietal cortex.
+The boss didn’t do the job, but still shows up in the VLSM results.